madeso/bookshelf/content/books/97things/thing_58.md

 +++
-title = "A Message to the Future" weight = 58
+title = "58: A Message to the Future" weight = 58
 +++